pippim/pippim.github.io/index.md

 # Introduction

-Welcome to Pippim.
+Welcome to {{ site.title }}.
 A collection of Stack Exchange questions and answers about using your computer in Linux and specifically Ubuntu.
 All the solutions are free for you to use as you like.
 There are full-fledged applications free for you to use as well.
-You can even duplicate the Pippim website for free.
+You can even duplicate the
+{{ site.title }} website for free.
 Then **automatically convert your own Stack Exchange posts to your own website.**

-There are no ads on Pippim.
-You don't need to buy Pippim a coffee (it's already free at work!).
+There are no ads on {{ site.title }}.
+You don't need to buy
+{{ site.title }} a coffee (it's already free at work!).
- Maybe some day you'll want to put all your technical documentation on an intranet or website and you will contract Pippim to help get the job done.
-Custom projects are the business model for how Pippim will earn revenue.
+Maybe some day you'll want to put all your technical documentation on an intranet or website and you will contract
+{{ site.title }} to help get the job done.
+Custom projects are the business model for how {{ site.title }} will earn revenue.

 If you are an aspiring developer perhaps the code published here will help you get a start.